New Audit Shines Spotlight on USDA’s Failure to Protect Dogs in Commercial Breeding Facilities

 - The most recent audit uncovered critical issues that prevent the USDA from ensuring humane treatment of dogs, including basic recordkeeping failures and reliance on information that the USDA itself admits is inaccurate.

-- The ASPCA has sued the USDA for its policies that allow animals to suffer, and we are calling on animal advocates to sign a petition urging the President of the United States to tell the USDA to do its job.
+- The ASPCA has sued the USDA for its policies that allow animals to suffer, and we are calling on animal advocates to sign the petition urging the President of the United States to tell the USDA to do its job.

 In a series of audits since 1992, the USDA’s internal investigators, the Office of Inspector General (OIG), has consistently identified major deficiencies in the USDA’s oversight of dog dealers, resulting in the grossly inhumane treatment of dogs in commercial breeding facilities (commonly referred to as puppy mills).